 - The use of whitening creams

-- Laser therapy (under the influence of pulses, the skin becomes lighter)
+- Medical laser therapy (under the influence of pulses, the skin becomes lighter)

 - Applying steroid creams to the affected area (reduce the activity of producing pigment cells)

 Any method of treatment is suitable for pregnant women, except for the use of whitening creams.
 Melasma usually disappears after childbirth, so during pregnancy, it is better to use masking cosmetics and natural remedies.

 As prophylaxis of this disease, the use of sunscreens and the wearing of hats is recommended.
 It is also recommended to wear clothing that is not too revealing in the summertime to protect the skin.

 To prevent toxic melasma, it is necessary to undergo an annual professional examination, to improve working conditions; for people with an identified form of toxic melanosis, it is necessary to move to a place of work where one is not exposed to harmful substances.

 Schedule a Consultation